1989 World Series

 The 1989 World Series was the championship series of Major League Baseball's (MLB) 1989 season.
 The 86th edition of the World Series, it was a best-of-seven playoff played between the American League (AL) champion Oakland Athletics and the National League (NL) champion San Francisco Giants.
 The Series ran from October 14 through October 28, with the Athletics sweeping the Giants in four games.
 It was the first World Series sweep since 1976, when the Cincinnati Reds swept the New York Yankees.

 This marked the fourth World Series matchup, and first since 1913, between the two franchises.
 The previous three matchups occurred when the Giants were in New York and the Athletics resided in Philadelphia.
 The then New York Giants defeated the Philadelphia Athletics in the 1905 World Series four games to one, the Athletics defeating the Giants in the 1911 World Series four games to two, and then again in the 1913 Fall Classic four games to one.
 The series would be historic in other ways as well: the 76-year gap between matchups was the longest in World Series history, a record this World Series would hold until 2018 when the Red Sox and Dodgers met for their first World Series meeting in 102 years; it also marked the first time two franchises had faced off in the World Series after having once played each other when both were based in a different city.

-Fay Vincent, who had just taken over as Commissioner of Baseball after the sudden death of his predecessor Bart Giamatti in September, presided over his first World Series and dedicated it to his predecessor's memory.
+Fay Vincent, who had just taken over as the commissioner of baseball after the sudden death of his predecessor Bart Giamatti in September, presided over his first World Series and dedicated it to his predecessor's memory.